hackclub/blot/docs/ORDERING_BLOT_KITS.md

 We also discovered that I had specified the wrong units for the belt length (which Sam caught!), the proper units could be inferred fortunately so the belt length was still acceptable.

 After okaying the kit we order them by requesting an invoice from Sam which is fulfilled by our payment office (thanks Mel!).

+Sam can ship kits directly from China to Hack Clubbers.